Strategy11/formidable-forms/readme.txt

 == Elevate Your Online Store with WooCommerce Product Order Forms ==

-As the only WordPress form builder plugin fully integrated with WooCommerce, Formidable supercharges your online store.
+As the only WordPress form creator plugin fully integrated with WooCommerce, Formidable supercharges your online store.

 Design intricate product order forms with custom calculation fields, effortlessly funneling data into the WooCommerce cart for dynamic pricing options, streamlining the shopping experience for your customers.